Global Community Engaged Learning: Project Fiji

-The program deposit ($900) is non-refundable.
-By paying a program deposit the student guarantees participation in the program and promises to pay the complete program cost by required deadline.
-Withdrawal from the program does NOT release participant from payment requirement.
+The program deposit ($500) is non-refundable.
+By paying a program deposit the applicant guarantees participation in the program and promises to pay the complete program cost by the required deadline.
+Withdrawal from the program does NOT release the participant from payment requirement.

-· 120 Days prior to term start date: 25% of total program cost.
+- 120 Days prior to the trip date: 25% of total program cost.

-· 90 Days prior to term start date: 50% of total program cost.
+- 90 Days prior to the trip date: 50% of total program cost.

-· 60 Days prior to term start date: No refunds.
+- 30 Days prior to the trip date: No refunds.

 All cancellations must be submitted in writing to the Center for Community Engaged Learning, 3910 W Campus Dr. Department 2113 Ogden, UT 84408-2113.
-Cancellations may not be accepted over the phone or email.
+Cancellations may not be accepted in person, over the phone, or email.

 Thank you for your interest in the WSU Global Community Engaged Learning Program.
-If you have not already, please begin your application for a passport immediately.
-We will be under a tight timeline to secure the necessary visas for this trip.
-We look forward to reviewing your application.
+If you have not already, please begin your application for a passport and register for the spring semester class/put the dates & times in your calendar immediately.